Bugattis for sale

 Search possibility

-I know that many sellers don't want to publicly offer their Bugattis (I often get a request if I know of a possible buyer for a certain Bugatti), on the other hand, I also know that some possible buyers have similar requests, if I can look out for a certain car (sorry guys, I lost the file with all your names and the types of bugattis you are looking for!
-Please send again.)
+I know that many sellers don't want to publicly offer their Bugattis (I often get a request if I know of a possible buyer for a certain Bugatti), on the other hand, I also know that some possible buyers have similar requests, if I can look out for a certain car.

-Please write or e-mail me if you have a request, and want me to look out for a certain type of Bugatti (or major part) for you!.
+Please write or e-mail me if you have a request, and want me to look out for a certain type of Bugatti (or major part) for you! (or if you have one to offer).

 1. French (Molsheim) Bugattis